Mischief Night: Canada

 West Kootenay (British Columbia), Vancouver Island, Thunder Bay (Ontario), and Winnipeg also called it "Gate Night"; in English-speaking Quebec it is known as "Mat Night" in reference to a tradition of stealing front door mats.
 "Devil's Night" is another common name in Canada.

 In rural Niagara Falls, Ontario, during the 1950s and 1960s, "Cabbage Night" (Nuit de Chou) referred to the custom of raiding local gardens for leftover rotting cabbages and hurling them about to cause mischief in the neighbourhood.
-The night is still celebrated in Ontario.

 United Kingdom

 Some parts of the country hold a Mischief Night on 30 October, the night before Halloween.
 The separation of Halloween tricks from treats seems to have only developed in certain areas, often appearing in one region but not at all nearby regions.
 It is known in Welsh as Noson Ddrygioni and in Scottish Gaelic as Oidhche nan Cleas.

-Mischief Nights are sometimes also held on May Day Eve, as part of 'Bringing in the May.'
-It was historically common for that night to involve playing pranks on neighbours, gathering flowers and greenery for May morning, making loud noise with gunfire or horns, and having sex.

 Northern England

 In most areas of Northern England it is celebrated on 4 November, the night before Bonfire Night.
+In recent decades the tradition has moved to the night before Halloween.